SarahiRB/sarahirb.github.io/_posts/2024-12-04-high-dimensions.md

     </div>
 </div>
 <div class="caption">
-    This is a 2-dimensional space, if you were fill it with 20 points most of them would land inside the circle.
+    This is a 2-dimensional space, if you filled it with 20 points most of them would land inside the circle.
 </div>

 Now here's a cube with a sphere inside.